-I’ve had more than 10 different Eero configurations in my house for long periods over the last four years.
+Over the last four years, I’ve had more than 10 different Eero configurations in my house.

-But if you pay your ISP for 200Mbps or higher and achieving those speeds are important to you, one of the higher-end Eero models should be considered instead.TL;DR?
+However, if you pay your ISP for 200Mbps or higher and want to achieve those speeds, one of the higher-end Eero models should be considered instead.TL;DR?
 Skip to the conclusion

 Eero is the easiest mesh system to install.
 And you get the same experience on all four models.